dohn-joh/liaison/README.md

 |Magnetic USB connector/cable: Netdot Gen10|2|https://www.amazon.com/dp/B07MBD3FZD|

 ## Firmware
 [Here](https://github.com/dohn-joh/liaison-zmk-module) you can find the liaison's ZMK module.
-The firmware is configured for dongle usage, however you may edit the files if you prefer to not use a dongle.
+The firmware is configured for dongle usage, however you may fork the repo if you prefer to not use a dongle.

 # Build Guide

 **1. Order the pcb and acquire the case**
-* Download the [left](ergogen/output/pcbs/production/Left_v1.0.0.zip) and [right](ergogen/output/pcbs/production/Right_v1.0.0.zip) zips.
+* Download the [left](ergogen/output/pcbs/production/Left_v1.0.0.zip) and [right](ergogen/output/pcbs/production/Right_v1.0.0.zip) pcb zip files.
-* Upload the zips to your pcb manufacturer of choice, then place an order.
+* Upload the zip files to your pcb manufacturer of choice, then place an order.
 I used jlcpcb.
 * Acquire the case:
     * If you own a 3d printer: print the [case](README.md#case-and-tenting).
     * If you don't own a 3d printer: order the case prints using [these files](README.md#case-and-tenting).